-Prior to testing and approval for use, all fuel storage facilities shall be allowed to settle 1 hour for each 1 foot of fuel depth after the tanks have been re-supplied, or in the case of drum-stock when the barrels have been moved to the vertical.
+Prior to testing and approval for use, all fuel storage facilities shall be allowed to settle 1 hour for each 1 foot of fuel depth (or three hours per metre) after the tanks have been re-supplied, or in the case of drum-stock when the barrels have been moved to the vertical.
 Additional storage requirements include:

-- Fuel systems should be identified by placard during the settling period indicating the time when settling will be completed - All steel tanks should be lined with an approved epoxy liner unless the tanks are constructed of stainless steel - All Company new-build fuel systems should have stainless steel and connection welded plumbing.
+- Storage tanks should have floating suction or minimum standpipe - Bulk deliveries should be filtered into storage tanks - Fuel systems should be identified by placard during the settling period indicating the time when settling will be completed - All steel tanks should be lined with an approved epoxy liner unless the tanks are constructed of stainless steel - All Company new-build fuel systems should have stainless steel and connection welded plumbing.